JuliaDSP/MFCC.jl/README.md

 - `:none`: apply no SAD
 - `:energy`: apply energy based SAD, omitting frames with an energy less than `dynrange` below the maximum energy of the file.

-The various applications actually have somewhat different parameter settings for the basic MFCC feature extraction, see the `defaults` parameter of `mfcc()` below.
+The various applications actually have somewhat different parameter settings for the basic MFCC feature extraction, see the `defaults` parameter of `mfcc()` above.

 ### Feature warping, or short-time Gaussianization (Jason Pelecanos)
 ```julia